 - Optional Garnishes: lime wedges, warm tortillas, queso fresco cheese or sour cream, avocado, fresh Italian parsley.

-- Please read instructions all the way through first, including the NOTES, and be precise with measuring!
+- Please read instructions all the way through first, including the NOTES, taking note of the type of rice being used -and be precise with measuring!

 - In a small bowl, pour 2 tablespoons warm water over the saffron threads, if using and let this steep.
 (If using Rumi Saffron, ¼ teaspoon is enough.)

 - Heat oil in a 6 quart Instant Pot, using the “saute” function.
 Add the onion and cook 2-3 minutes, stirring.
 Add the garlic, and cook for 2 more minutes, then add bell pepper and carrots and cook 2-3 minutes.

 - Add the saffron and its water, the chicken broth and wine to the instant pot, bring to a simmer, then using a wood spoon or spatula, scrap up any browned bits – getting into all those corners (this is absolutely imperative to preventing the burn error!!!).

 - Stir in the remaining spices and salt.

 - Stir in the tomatoes and their juices.